alina-yur/native-ffm/README.md

 # Native FFM

 This repository demonstrates the FFM API support in GraalVM Native Image and collecting required configuration in `reachability-metadata.json`.
+This example builds upon the [dev.java FFM API  tutorial](https://dev.java/learn/ffm/native/), modifying it to use `Arena.ofShared` and adding GraalVM instructions.

 ## Run: